ogratwicklcs/ansible_90_workshop/1.3-playbook/README.md

 ## Step 2 - Creating a Directory Structure and File for your Playbook

-Enough theory, it’s time to create your first Ansible Playbook.
+It’s time to create your first Ansible Playbook.
 In this lab you create a playbook to set up an Apache web server in three steps:

   1. Install httpd package